amandamacgregor/Full-Stack-Tracker-Project/README.md

     * Carbs? (nothing crazy, about right, they were my main macro)
     * Protien? (nothing crazy, about right, they were my main macro)
     * Fat? (nothing crazy, about right, they were my main macro)
-    * Dexa results (only about once a quarter metric tho - another database?
+    * Dexa results (only about once a quarter metric tho - another database/table?
 Can I pull this right from the dexa site?)
     * Red Light Therapy (y/n)
         * Dose/how long and how close
     * Sauna (y/n)